-Persuasion psychology encompasses scientifically-proven influence mechanisms and resistance strategies, enabling individuals to recognize persuasive tactics, develop healthy boundaries, and make conscious choices about when to be influenced—skills that can be strengthened through professional therapeutic guidance.
+Persuasion psychology encompasses scientifically-studied influence tactics and resistance strategies, helping individuals recognize manipulation attempts, develop healthy boundaries, and make conscious choices through evidence-based therapeutic techniques like cognitive-behavioral therapy and professional counseling support.

 The Psychology of Persuasion: Understanding Influence and Building Resilience